CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 CORROBORATING WITNESS

-THE TESTIMONY OF KEN BURNS
+THE TESTIMONY OF Ken Burns

-(Regarding Mother Ann Lee and the Shakers)
+(Regarding Ann Lee and the Shakers)

 CALLING THE WITNESS